Korean cuisine: Street food

 In South Korea, inexpensive food may be purchased from pojangmacha, street carts during the day, where customers may eat standing beside the cart or have their food wrapped up to take home.
 At night, pojangmacha become small tents that sell food, drinks, and alcoholic beverages.

 Seasonal street foods include hotteok and bungeoppang, which are enjoyed in autumn and winter.
 Gyeran-ppang and hoppang are also enjoyed in winter.

 Other common street foods include gimbap, tteokbokki, sundae, twigim, and eomuk.
 Dak-kkochi, or skewered chicken grilled in various sauces, is also popular.
 Beondegi and dalgona/ppopgi are two examples of original street foods many people have enjoyed since childhood.

-Dak-kkochi, Bbopki/Dalgona, Korean chicken skewers consisting of grilled small pieces of chicken.
+Dak-kkochi, Korean chicken skewers consisting of grilled small pieces of chicken.

 Etiquette

 Dining

 A single-person bapsang (meal table).
 Each person was given a table in a traditional dining setting.

 Korean chopsticks and spoon made of stainless steel.